hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 In the case that new changes are made to the DAO (Governor.sol and/or its Timelock.sol) and we want to deploy a new version of it to a production environment but we also want to keep the same DAOToken.sol contract, we can utilize the hardhat-deploy plugin's tags/dependencies features to easily deploy some contracts individually while reusing others.
 To upgrade just the DAO:

-1. Make sure the current addresses of the contracts you'd like to upgrade are in `deployments/<network>/` after running `npx hardhat deploy --network <network>`
+1. Make sure the current addresses of the contracts you don't need to upgrade are correctly set in the .json files in `deployments/<network>/` after running `npx hardhat deploy --network <network>`

-2. Navigate to `deployments/<network>/` and rename or delete the current references to the Governor and Timelock, which are `Governor.json` and `Timelock.json`
+2. Rename or delete the current references in `deployments/<network>/` to the Governor and Timelock, which are `Governor.json` and `Timelock.json`

-3. Navigate back to `net-emissions-token-network/` and run `npx hardhat deploy --network <network>`
+3. From `net-emissions-token-network/`, run `npx hardhat deploy --network <network>` again

 Now instead of running the full deployment for every contract, the deployment script will reuse the current DAOToken and NetEmissionsTokenNetwork addresses on the network you're using and point it to the new DAO contracts.